MaureenFromuth/Credit_Risk_Analysis/README.md

 As we can see, the balanced accuracy is significantly higher than any of the sampling methodologies, with a score of .7885.
 Diving into the confusion matrix, the true positive and false negative values are better than the over and undersampling techniques, but only slightly worse than the SMOTEENN model.
 Of note, this model has by far the lowest false positives with only 2153, which is half of the lowest sampling approach, SMOTE, which had 5317 false positives.
 The precision of this model is slightly higher with a score of .03 and the recall is around the same as SMOTEENN with a score of .7.
 Finally the F1 score is only slightly higher than the other models with a score of .06

-*In general Balanced Random Forest Ensemble performed better in terms of accuracy and precision than the other sampling models.
-It also has the least number of false positives of any model without sacrificing a high true positive rate.*

 - ***Easy Ensemble AdaBoost Classifier***